 Advance care planning is an important aspect of helping people to take control of their own health.
 It helps patients to clarify their thinking about what’s important to them as they near the end of their life.

 Knowing a patient’s values and what is important to them can make their treatment approach clearer and easier to follow.

-The Commission is coordinating the Advance Care Planning programme until the end of 2019, in partnership with 18 DHBs.
+The Commission is coordinating the advance care planning programme until the end of 2019, in partnership with district health boards.